• Skip to primary navigation

 1. Interactive Method

-This method has a function to determine a point by clicking directly on the screen using the cursor.
+This method determines a point by clicking directly in the drawing area.
 This method is the least accurate unless you enable OSNAP.

 2. Absolute Cartesian Coordinate Method

-This is a method for determining point location by typing the x and y coordinate values into command line.
+This method determines a point location by typing X and Y coordinate values into the command line.
 All coordinate values in this method are relative to the origin (0,0).

-Format for writing coordinates in the Absolute Cartesian method is: x,y
+The format for entering Absolute Cartesian coordinates is: x,y

 • x : coordinate value for X axis